losfair/mvsqlite/README.md

 You should see the sqlite shell now :) Try creating a table and play with it.

-## API behavior differences from SQLite
+## Caveats

+This section documents various behaviors of mvsqlite that are a little different from SQLite.
+These differences **do not cause correctness issues**, but may confuse some applications a bit.

 ### The "database is locked" error

 To keep compatibility with applications targeting upstream SQLite, mvsqlite enables pessimistic locking by default - when a transaction takes a RESERVED or higher lock on a database, it acquires a one-minute lock lease from mvstore to prevent another transaction from writing to the database.
 At this point, we have the chance to fail gracefully and return a "database is locked" error if multiple clients want to acquire lock on the same DB.
 This is a best-effort mechanism to prevent conflict on commit (which causes the process to abort).

-Apps should always set `busy_timeout = 0` when running with mvsqlite, because on a "database is locked" error it is not possible to retry later and succeed with the same transaction.
+Apps should always set `busy_timeout = 0` (which is the default) when running with mvsqlite, because on a "database is locked" error it is not possible to retry later and succeed with the same transaction.

+### No ABA-style idempotency

+In case of network errors and crashes, mvsqlite implements AA-style idempotency. *Continuously* retrying the same commit will keep returning the same successful result.
+But in case the global commit order is A-B-A, the second attempt of the A commit will conflict and fail.

+This means that, in a very rare circumstance as described below:

+> mvstore crashed during commit, just between FDB commit success and returning the result to the client.
+Then, another client acquired the database lock, wrote to the database, and committed successfully.
+Now, the first client retries the commit.

+The first client will get a commit conflict and abort.
+This is the expected behavior, since unbounded idempotency requires too much overhead.

 ## Limits